MISSION STATEMENT: Trinity Lutheran Church welcomes all people to grow in faith and become devoted followers of Jesus Christ.

 The following Pastors have faithfully served Trinity Lutheran Church since its organization:

-Trinity Lutheran Congregation is a member of The Lutheran Church – Missouri Synod, continues to serve the Oscoda, Au Sable and Greenbush communities with the Gospel of Jesus Christ for 60 years in Word, Sacrament, and Service.
+Trinity Lutheran Congregation is a member of The Lutheran Church – Missouri Synod and continues to serve the townships of Oscoda, Au Sable and Greenbush with the Gospel of Jesus Christ for 60 years in Word, Sacrament, and Service.

 Is God calling you to service?